Mirages and Large TeV Halo-Pulsar Offsets from Cosmic Ray Propagation

-For the simulation data analysis, we assume that the TeV halos generated by these pulsars are observed by LHAASO KM2A \cite{2021ChPhC..45b5002A}.
-We consider the observations to be at 20\,TeV, and we set here the reference luminosity of the pulsar halo to $L_{\rm ref}=6\times 10^{32}\,$erg/s.
-This $\gamma$-ray luminosity is about 6 times that of the observed luminosity of Geminga's halo in the range of $8-40$\,TeV \cite{2017Sci...358..911A}, but still reasonable.
+For the simulation data analysis, we assume that the TeV halos generated by {such} pulsars are observed by LHAASO KM2A \cite{2021ChPhC..45b5002A}.
+We consider the observations to be at {$10^{1.4}$--$10^{1.6}$}\,TeV, and we set here the reference luminosity of the pulsar halo {as} $L_{\rm ref}=6\times 10^{32}\,$erg s$^{-1}$.
+This $\gamma$-ray luminosity is about 6 times that of the observed luminosity of Geminga pulsar's halo in the range of $8-40$\,TeV \cite{2017Sci...358..911A}, but still reasonable.
 A wider range of luminosities is explored in \cite{paperII} (paper II).
 For fainter sources, the lower luminosity can be compensated by an increase in observation time.
-Assuming all arriving photons to be at 20\,TeV, the resulting annual counts is $8.1\times 10^5(250\,{\rm pc}\,d^{-1})^2$ (with $d$ being the distance to the pulsar).
-Our background is set to be consistent with that in the Crab Nebula region, which results in 1 event per hour within a 1$^\circ$ cone \cite{2021Sci...373..425L}.
-We set the observation time to 3\,yr, which is roughly the LHAASO effective operation time, and we assume that the source is visible for 6 hours per day.
+Assuming all arriving photons to be at {2}0\,TeV, the resulting annual {number of} counts is $8.1\times 10^5(250\,{\rm pc}\,d^{-1})^2$ (with $d$ being the distance to the pulsar).
+Our background is set to be consistent with that in the Crab Nebula region, which results in 1{0} event per hour within a 1$^\circ$ cone \cite{2021Sci...373..425L}.
+We set the observation time to 3\,yr, which is roughly the LHAASO effective operation time, and we assume that the source is visible for 6 hours per day. {The counts map are calculated in the band {$10^{1.4}$--$10^{1.6}$} TeV.}

-For smoothing, we apply a point spread function (PSF) of 0.3$^\circ$ (LHAASO KM2A resolution at 20 TeV \cite{2021ChPhC..45b5002A}).
-The fraction of total counts in each bin is computed by summing the Gaussian of 10240 numerical particles in each observation bin (of 0.1$^\circ$).
-We employ the standard \lq\lq on-off method\rq\rq\/ for analyzing these observational counts as is used by the LHAASO Collaboration.
+To mimic the influence of the instrument's point spread function (PSF), we smooth the obtained image by convolving it with a 2D symmetric Gaussian function with {$\sigma_{\rm G}=\sigma/1.51=0.3^\circ$}({corresponding to} LHAASO KM2A resolution at {$10^{1.4}$--$10^{1.6}$} TeV \cite{2021ChPhC..45b5002A, 2024ApJS..271...25C}).
+The PSF-convolved counts map is further binned into grids of $0.1^\circ \times 0.1^\circ$, as per LHAASO's analysis.
+We employ the standard \lq\lq on-off method\rq\rq\/ to analyze the mock data.

+{Our simulations use synthetic turbulent magnetic fields based on Ref.\cite{1999ApJ...520..204G}, and assume isotropic turbulence with a Kolmogorov power spectrum.
+However, the properties of the interstellar turbulence may be different, see e.g. \cite{2002PhRvL..89B1102Y,2024ApJ...965...65M}.

+Although realistic MHD turbulence is intermittent, the intermittency may enhance the mirage effect because the intermittent turbulence has coherent structures and local spikes (see e.g., Ref \cite{2023PhRvD.108j3029C}, Fig. 1 for a comparison between real turbulence and the Gaussian turbulence we use).

+The simulation itself has very good resolution and is accurate at the particle gyration radius.
+The mean free path of 1 PeV particles in 3 $\mu$G magnetic field is $\sim 1$ pc, much smaller than the source separation, so the particles are well scattered \cite{2018JCAP...07..051G}. }